 As English teachers, we’ve noticed that our students have a decreased love of reading.
 While many observers blame technology for distracting teenagers from books, we choose to explore ways to use digital learning tools to help our students rediscover their love of reading.

 But first, some background.
 As we said, it’s our professional practice goal to foster a love of reading in the classroom.
 To get started, we ask students where they are with their relationship with reading — in other words, we asked them to share their reading journey.
 In the past, we used journal entries, class discussions, and conferences to gauge where our students were on their journeys.
 This year, we asked our students to write their narratives using Animoto, giving them a sample video created by Beth as inspiration.

 Animoto allows us to take this conversation to the next level.
 It’s easy to use.
 Drag and drop.
 Write a caption.
 That’s it.

-Animoto provides hundreds of beautiful themes, enabling students to personalize their narrative.
-Students can upload pictures, video, and music, or use the stock ones provided; after, they write a quick caption for each image and then click PRODUCE.
+Animoto provides hundreds of beautiful templates, enabling students to personalize their narrative.
+Students can upload pictures, video, and music, or use the stock and music provided; after, they write a quick caption for each image and then click PRODUCE.
 Within minutes, students can create a high-quality video that is easily shared with a link.
 Within minutes!
 (And yes, we are just a teensy bit bitter, as we remember schlepping those clunky camcorders around–Adam Goldberg-style– to get the perfect shot and then spending hours mashing it into something that resembled a finished product for our teachers.)